Azure/Enterprise-Scale/docs/EnterpriseScale-Setup-azure.md

 1.2 Open Azure Active Directory.

-1.3 Under Manage, select Properties.
+1.3 Under _Manage_, select _Properties_.
 ![alt](https://docs.microsoft.com/en-us/azure/role-based-access-control/media/elevate-access-global-admin/azure-active-directory-properties.png)

-1.4 Under Access management for Azure resources, set the toggle to Yes.
+1.4 Under _Access management for Azure resources_, set the toggle to Yes.

 ![alt](https://docs.microsoft.com/en-us/azure/role-based-access-control/media/elevate-access-global-admin/aad-properties-global-admin-setting.png)

 ## 2. Grant Access to User at root scope "/" to deploy Enterprise-Scale reference implementation

-Please ensure you are logged in as a user with UAA Role enabled in AAD tenant and logged in user is not a guest user.
+Please ensure you are logged in as a user with UAA role enabled in AAD tenant and logged in user is not a guest user.

 Bash